 Butters and preserves

-Refrigerate or freeze pumpkin butters and gelled preserves to ensure they will be safe to eat.
-Pumpkin butters and gelled preserves cannot be safely canned for room temperature storage.
+Refrigerate or freeze pumpkin or squash butters and gelled preserves to ensure they will be safe to eat.
+Pumpkin or squash butters and gelled preserves cannot be safely home canned.

 Pumpkin and squash are low-acid foods and require special attention to preparation and processing.
 Currently, the USDA does not have any tested recipes for safely canning pumpkin preserves (jams, jellies, conserves or pumpkin butter).
 Research done at the University of Missouri found pumpkin butter made of mashed or pureed pumpkin and with added sugar to vary widely in acidity levels from batch to batch using the same recipe, therefore USDA deemed pumpkin butters unsafe for home canning.

 Canning Pumpkins and Winter Squash - Cubed, 2018.
 National Center for Home Food Preservation.